tartley/missile-commander/README.md

 * A custom icon for downloadable executables

-* Remove Esc to immediate exit
+* Esc in game goes to game-over (via existing `destroy_all_cities`)
-* Pressing escape at any time goes to pause screen, which displays:
+* Esc on game-over goes to title screen
-  * 'Paused'
-  * 'Esc to resume'
-  * 'R to restart' (if a game is in progress)
-  * 'Q to quit'
-* Pressing Esc resumes
+* Esc on title screen exits
-* Pressing R returns to Intro
-* Pressing Q quits the program
-* losing focus during game also goes to this pause screen
+* Add instructions "Esc to exit defence console"

 * High score